Ferries from

 The ferry from Sicily to Italy takes between 20 minutes and 30 hours 16 minutes depending on the ferry route, operator, and ship that you choose.

-The fastest ferry from Sicily to Italy is on the Trapani to Levanzo ferry with Siremar & Liberty Lines Fast Ferries in 20 minutes.
+The fastest ferry from Sicily to Italy is on the Messina to Villa San Giovanni ferry with Caronte & Tourist in 20 minutes.

-Yes, there are car ferries available from Sicily to Italy with Grandi Navi Veloci, Grimaldi Lines, Tirrenia, Caronte & Tourist & Siremar.
+Yes, you can bring your car on the ferry from Sicily to Italy with Grandi Navi Veloci, Grimaldi Lines, Tirrenia, Caronte & Tourist & Siremar.

-There are approximately 12 miles (19km) and 10 nautical miles between Sicily and Italy.
+There are approximately 5 miles (9km) and 5 nautical miles between Sicily and Italy.

 The price of a ferry from Sicily to Italy can differ by route, operator, season, vehicle type and whether you are sailing on a high-speed ferry or conventional ferry.

-Palermo to Genoa ferry ferries sail about 6 times weekly with a sailing time of 20 hours 15 minutes.
+The Palermo to Genoa ferry sails around 6 times per week with an average crossing time of 20 hours 15 minutes.

 We suggest that you book in advance to ensure that you get the cheapest ferry prices and availability.
 Please check out our special offers page to take advantage of all the latest ferry discounts available.